 Although my client lives in California, he is a native of Hawaii and wanted this ocean wall art to serve as a reminder of his favorite beach at home in his office.

-Instead of creating resin ocean art on wood, I decided to create a resin ocean with 2 pieces of reclaimed wood on the top and bottom.
+Instead of creating resin ocean art on wood or a resin painting on a canvas, I decided to create a resin ocean with 2 pieces of reclaimed wood on the top and bottom.

-The 2 pieces of reclaimed sinker cypress wood matches the beach sand color.
+The 2 pieces of reclaimed wood matches the beach sand color.

 In addition, the natural imperfections in the wood allowed me to create resin inlays and other unique resin ocean wave effects.